Search for an axion-like particle in radiative $J/\psi$ decays: ALP signal search

 \section{ALP signal search}

-The two-photon invariant mass $\mgg$ distribution of the events surviving the above selection is shown in Fig.~\ref{fig:mgg}, in which the MC simulation is seen to be consistent with the data.
+The two-photon invariant mass $\mgg$ distribution of the events selected by the above criteria is shown in Fig.~\ref{fig:mgg}.
+The MC simulation shows a rather good agreement with the data, corroborating the analysis procedure.
 There are three entries per event from all possible combinations of the three selected photons.
-According to studies of MC simulation, the background is dominated by peaking contributions from $J/\psi\rightarrow\gamma\pi^0$, $\gamma\eta$ and $\gamma\eta'$ decays.
-There is a small contribution from residual $J/\psi\rightarrow\gamma\pi^0\pi^0$ background with two soft photons that peaks around the $\pi^0$ mass region in the $\mgg$ distribution.
-There is also contamination from $ J/\psi\rightarrow\gamma f_2(1270)$ decays, followed by the decay $f_2(1270)\rightarrow\pi^0\pi^0$.
+The background is dominated by contributions from $J/\psi\rightarrow\gamma\pi^0$, $\gamma\eta$ and $\gamma\eta'$ decays.
+There is a small contribution from residual $J/\psi\rightarrow\gamma\pi^0\pi^0$ background with two soft photons peaking around the $\pi^0$ mass region, and a contamination from $ J/\psi\rightarrow\gamma f_2(1270)$ decays, followed by $f_2(1270)\rightarrow\pi^0\pi^0$.
 However, since the $f_2(1270)$ state has a large width and the contribution is relatively small, this contribution can be treated as non-peaking background and is well described by a polynomial function when extracting the signal yields.

 A series of one-dimensional unbinned extended maximum-likelihood fits are performed to the $\mgg$ distribution to determine the signal yields with different ALP mass hypotheses in the mass range of $0.165\leq m_a\leq2.84\gevcc$.
-The search step is $3\mevcc$ for $0.165\leq m_a<1.20\gevcc$ and $4\mevcc$ for other mass regions, with 674 different ALP mass points in total excluding the regions close to the $\pi^0$, $\eta$ and $\eta'$ masses.
-For a specific fit, the likelihood function is a combination of signal, non-peaking background, and peaking components of the $\pi^0$, $\eta$ and $\eta'$ mesons.
-Different $\mgg$ fit intervals are used for various $m_a$ hypotheses in order to handle the non-peaking and peaking backgrounds properly, which are listed in Table~\ref{tab:range} in detail.
+The search step is $3\mevcc$ for $0.165\leq m_a<1.20\gevcc$ and $4\mevcc$ for other mass regions.
+A total of 674 mass hypotheses are probed.
+The likelihood function is a combination of signal, non-peaking background, and peaking components of the $\pi^0$, $\eta$ and $\eta'$ mesons.
+Different $\mgg$ fit intervals are used for various $m_a$ hypotheses in order to handle the non-peaking and peaking backgrounds properly, which are listed in Table~\ref{tab:range}.